 The Early Childhood Special Education master’s program requires a minimum of 36 graduate credits, up to 54 for students with no previous education training or certification.
 The full 54-credit program is typically completed in an intensive 16-month period (May through August of the following year) of full time study.
 Part-time study is an option until student teaching, but in some semesters, students must be available for some short, weekly day-time school placements.

-As a culminating degree experience, students complete and present a professional portfolio of their work throughout the master’s program, key principles of their teaching philosophy, and their beliefs on inclusive special education, curriculum development, adaptations, and planning.
+As a culminating degree experience, students complete and present a professional portfolio of their work throughout the master’s program, including evidence of planning, supporting students’ learning, and assessment, as well as their teaching philosophy and beliefs in inclusive special education, working with families, and culturally responsive education.

 More information on academic requirements available in the Syracuse University Course Catalog.